Sal Pace

 (2) generalizations of the bulk boundary correspondence using the SymTFT and applications in classifying gapped and gapless phases of matter.

-(3) the interplays between spacetime and internal symmetries (e.g., modulated symmetries and LSM anomalies) and their effects on criticality.
+(3) the interplays between spacetime and internal symmetries (e.g., modulated symmetries, Lieb-Schultz-Mattis anomalies, and supersymmetry) and their effects on criticality.

 More broadly, I am interested in